LDAR - leak detection and repair

 The leader in LDAR and Smart LDAR programs

 KLINGER Atmeco provides LDAR and Smart LDAR programs for fugitive emission monitoring and management.
-Our LDAR professionals execute leak inspections of valves, flanges, pumps, compressors, connectors, sampling connections, pressure relief devices and open-ended lines using equipment and procedures that conform to EPA requirements.
+Our LDAR professionals complete leak inspections of valves, flanges, pumps, compressors, connectors, sampling connections, pressure relief devices and open-ended lines.
+We do this using equipment and procedures that conform to EPA requirements.

-For over two decades KLINGER Atmeco has serviced clients in upstream energy, mid-stream refining & petrochemical industries and downstream processing plants across Australia and Asia Pacific.
+For over two decades, KLINGER Atmeco has serviced clients across Australia and Asia Pacific.
+Industries we have helped include upstream energy, mid-stream refining & petrochemical industries and downstream processing plants.
 Our LDAR solution fulfills our clients’ requirements for asset and facility condition management and compliance to regulatory reporting.

-Our innovative approach to fugitive emission management stems from years of expertise in identifying and monitoring leaks through the application of advanced equipment and technology.
+Our innovative approach to fugitive emission management stems from years of expertise in identifying and monitoring leaks using advanced equipment and technology.
 Leaks are generally identified using technology such as Flame Ionisation Detection (FID) and/or Optical Gas Imaging (OGI) that enables real time visualization of gas emissions, not seen by the human eye.
 Our secure online CIMS database records and compiles data for efficient asset and component condition monitoring.

 We can customise our service to provide a Smart LDAR program; a modified approach that provides time saving benefits.
 Or we can produce a detailed program that meets the highest demands of US EPA standards.
 Whatever the scenario, we can adapt our LDAR program to meet the needs of our clients, each facility and the specified geographic EPA standard.

 Five elements of an effective LDAR program

 - Identifying components – through our component ID system, we physically tag each regulated equipment component